Adoratorio/aion/README.md

 // By passing true to force you can also cancel the last queed frame just to be sure
 // it won't be executed, otherwise the already requested frames will be executed engine.stop(true);

+// Can check for an id using .has engine.has('myId'); // true

 // You can also check the running state by testing the .stopped property if (!engine.stopped) {